solariachip/solariachip.github.io/_posts/2025-01-26-MusicMovesMe.md

 >“If music be the food of love, play on.” -William Shakespeare

 Music is the universal language.
 It is something we can all understand, and unites us even when differences threaten to divide us.
-I now invite you to reflect on how moves you — both physically and metaphorically — and let it connect you to yourself and others.
+I now invite you to reflect on how music moves you — both physically and metaphorically — and let it connect you to yourself and others.